 The posterolateral bundle provides more rotational control than the anteromedial bundle, the latter being more axial.

 This band is less isometric and undergoes more length changes.

 Hyperextension and internal rotation place the posterolateral bundle at greater risk for injury.

-Anteromedial bundle inserts on the medial aspect of the intercondylar eminence of the tibia and acts as primary check against anterior translation of tibia on femur [as in drawer test in flexion]
+Anteromedial bundle inserts on the medial aspect of the intercondylar eminence of the tibia and acts as a primary check against anterior translation of the tibia on femur [as in drawer test in flexion].

 Nerve supply is from posterior tibial nerve which infiltrates the capsule posteriorly.
-The main function is proprioreception.
+The main function is proprioception.

-Majority of the blood supply is from middle genicular artery.
+Majority of the blood supply is from the middle genicular artery.

-Anterior cruciate ligament is composed of 90% Type I collagen and 10% Type III collagen
+The anterior cruciate ligament is composed of 90% Type I collagen and 10% Type III collagen.

 The average tensile strength for the ACL is 2160 N. This is slightly less than the strength of the posterior cruciate ligament and approximately half as strong as the medial collateral ligament (MCL).